 | Ringwood | Maroondah Hospital/Eastern Health users; Eastland precinct businesses; Maroondah civic volunteers and clean-street/community pride groups. | Patients, carers, health workers, Eastland precinct workers and residents frustrated by visible decline or delayed promises. | Promises-kept campaign: hospital timeline tracker, transport-to-hospital audit, graffiti/clean-street local action day. | X concentrates on Maroondah Hospital delays; local evidence adds graffiti/community pride, Eastland renewal and planning pressure. |

-| Seat | Top issue score | Top verify-first public people | Source anchors | Residual gap |
+| Seat | Strongest issue signal | Public people to verify first | Source trail | What is still missing |

 |---|---|---|---|---|